Environments and Terrain Tools

 Add and Subtract Tools

-Add and Subtract are the most common tools you use.
-These tools are useful for “blocking out,” or building the majority of your environment, before you start getting into adding details like caves and waterfalls.
+Add and Subtract are the most common tools you’ll use for “blocking out,” or building the majority of your environment, before you start adding details like caves and waterfalls.

 - Place down an object you expect to find in your game, like a tree or a street light.
-This will help you better understand the scale of your terrain.
+This will help you understand the scale of terrain.

-- Playtest your game and walk around.
-Think about the size of your terrain and if it would feel natural to someone playing your game.
+- Playtest your game and think if the terrain would feel natural to players.

 Using the Terrain Grid

-When using a terrain tool like Add, Subtract, or Erode, you’ll see a grid appear at your mouse.
-All terrain is created on a grid.
+When using a tool for rough sculpting, you’ll see a grid appear at your mouse.
+All terrain is created on this grid.
 As you click and drag your mouse to edit terrain, notice that the terrain is affected by the angle of the grid.
-Tilting and rotating the camera will change the angle of the grid.
+Tilting and rotating the camera will change the grid angle.

-While you may spend most of your time sculpting terrain using Add and Subtract, it’s important to add details to better fine-tune your terrain and make it look interesting.
-The Paint, Grow, Erode, and Smooth tools are generally used for adding those finer details after you’ve sculpted a rough environment.
+After rough sculpting, it’s important to fine-tune your terrain and make it look interesting.
+The Paint, Grow, Erode, and Smooth tools are generally used for adding those finer details after you’ve sculpted a basic environment.

 The Paint tool changes the terrain’s current material, for example grass, rock, or water.
-This tool is useful for adding variations that make for a higher quality environment, such as dirt and rock patches in a grass field.
+This is useful for adding variations like dirt and rock patches in a grass field.

-The Grow tool slowly fills in the selected area with terrain.
-This tool is useful for adding details like hills or smoothing out between two different terrains.
+The Grow tool slowly fills in areas with terrain.
+This is useful for adding hills or smoothing out gaps between terrain.

 The Erode tool slowly removes terrain.
-This tool is useful for creating caves, canyons, rivers, and lakes.
+This is useful for creating caves, canyons, rivers, and lakes.

-The Smooth tool will smooth terrain in the selected area.
-This tool is useful for making jagged terrain more smooth and natural, getting rid of sharp corners or making terrain look less square.
+The Smooth tool smoothes terrain in the selected area.
+This is useful for making jagged terrain more natural and getting rid of sharp corners.

 Sculpting With Regions